-The goal of the Poor Farm is to facilitate and present artist’s projects and year-long exhibitions at the former Waupaca County Poor Farm (built 1876) in Little Wolf, Wisconsin.
+The Poor Farm facilitates and present artist’s projects and year-long exhibitions at the former Waupaca County Poor Farm (built 1876) in Little Wolf, Wisconsin.

 The first weekend in August kicks off exhibitions with an annual Great Poor Farm Experiment that brings together performances, screenings, and Summer School.

 The Poor Farm provides its artists with a place to stay while researching and creating their projects.
-It also provides artists and scholars a site to conduct seminars and think tanks.
+It is also a free retreat for artists and a site for teaching.

 Michelle Grabner is a Professor in the Painting and Drawing Department at The School of the Art Institute of Chicago.
 She co-directs The Suburban (est. 1999) an artist project space in Oak Park, IL.
 She writes for Artforum, X-tra, Art-Agenda among others.
-Her work is represented by Rocket, London; Shane Campbell Gallery, Chicago; Green Gallery, Milwaukee; Gallery 16, San Francisco and Anne Mosseri-Marlio, Zurich.
-She is a co-curator for the 2014 Whitney Biennial.
+Her work is represented by James Cohan Gallery, NYC, Rocket, London; Shane Campbell Gallery, Chicago; Green Gallery, Milwaukee; Gallery 16, San Francisco and Anne Mosseri-Marlio, Basel.
+She was a co-curator for the 2014 Whitney Biennial.